Castle To Cathedral To Cashmere

 On passing through the town gate, the visitor would have been presented with a single street settlement.
 The timber houses would have been built gable to gable along the High Street.

-The burgage plots, or tofts, were the portions of land which the burgesses were allocated alongside their dwellings.
+The burgage plots, or tofts, were the portions of land the burgesses allocated alongside their dwellings.
 Here they sank their wells, dug their midden pits, reared animals, grew vegetables, and housed their workshops.
-Dykes (dry stone wall) at the end of each plot formed a boundary to the burgh.
+Dykes (dry stone walls) at the end of each plot formed a boundary to the burgh.

 The dwellings and tofts would have formed the classic herringbone pattern of medieval burgage plots running back from the main street frontage.

-Each close had a privy (toilet), a midden and sometimes a pigsty at the bottom end.
-Along with an open drain flowing to the High Street.
+Each close had a privy (toilet), a midden and sometimes a pigsty at the bottom end, and an open drain flowing to the High Street.

 Whilst we can’t fully experience life in medieval Elgin, as part of the Castle to Cathedral to Cashmere tour, we can get a sense of what it was like.